 Delegating Admin Capabilities for Office 365

-The final step is to create the specific set of permissions, or entitlements, that you want to assign to that regional administrator.
-To do this within CoreView, you just need to go back to the management menu and choose “Manage Permissions.”
-From there, you can create a new permission template, assign a remote admin with a controlled set of administration actions, and specify a set of reports they will be able to view.
-The next time that admin logs into their CoreView portal, they will ONLY be able to view that group of users delegated to them and perform ONLY the actions assigned.
+The final step is to create the specific set of permissions, or entitlements, that you want to assign to that regional help desk.
+To do this within CoreView, simply go back to the management menu and choose “Manage Permissions.”
+From there, you can create a new permission template, assign the associated help desk engineers with a controlled set of administration actions, and specify a set of reports they will be able to view.
+The available reports and admin actions can be chosen from selection menus as shown in the example screenshots below.

 There you have it.
-No native Office 365 administrator rights need to be assigned within the different tenants, so there is no way for a regional administrator to log into the Office 365 portal and make changes directly within a specific tenant or via PowerShell.
-This ensures that your multi-tenant user community is secure and you can distribute and configure the administration capabilities for your complex, multi-tenant Office 365 environment how you wish.
+Since there are no native Office 365 administrator rights needed within the tenant for these regional admins, there is no way for them to log onto the Office 365 portal and make any changes directly within the tenant or via PowerShell.
+With CoreView, a service account performs all the actions requested through the UI.
+So, your overall user community is secure and you can distribute and delegate the administration for your Office 365 environment how you want.